Focusing

 As listed at the beginning, in order!

 For various reasons the optical system has to be put together in a certain way to see an image.
-The eye cannot focus an image where the light rays are not parallel, and the eyepiece has to be at the primary focal point as we have seen above.
+The eye cannot focus an image where the light rays are not parallel, and the eyepiece focal point has to coincide with the primary focal point as we have seen above.

-The rays of light from the Object Glass or Mirror of your telescope are converging and consequently you won't see anything but a blur, if anything!
+The rays of light from the Object Glass or Mirror of your telescope are converging and consequently you won't see anything but a blur, if anything without an eyepiece to bring the light rays parallel!

 Pic:

-This picture shows a refractor telescope with all the parts you will need in the right order and correctly set up (apart from the Barlow which is optional).
+This picture shows a refractor telescope with all the parts you will need in the right order and correctly set up (Note: the Barlow is optional).

 NOTE: Newtonian Telescopes do not use the diagonal.
 The eyepiece fits straight into the drawtube .
 (You may have a Barlow and that operates exactly the same as with a refractor and is optional).

-The diagrams that follow show the refractor, but the principal also applies to the Newtoanian or any other type of telescope.
+(The diagrams that follow show the refractor, but the principal also applies to the Newtonian or any other type of telescope.)

 TRYING TO USE - Barlow Only: